En blanc et noir: Music

-I.
+I. Avec emportement

 The first movement is marked Avec emportement.
 An energetic waltz, it is in C major and 3/4 time, dottedhalf = 66.

 The movement is dedicated to Serge Koussevitzky, a musician friend from allied Russia.
 Debussy prefaced the movement by an excerpt from Barbier and Carré's libretto for Gounod's Roméo et Juliette.
 The motto translates to "He who stays in his place and does not dance quietly admits to a disgrace."
 Debussy may have found himself a disgrace as he could not participate in the "dance" of fighting for France due to his illness.

 II.
+Lent.
+Sombre

 The second movement is marked Lent.
 Sombre.
 It is in F major and 6/8 time, dottedquarter = 42.

 The movement is prefaced by a passage from Villon's Ballade contre les ennemis de la France.
 Debussy had set some of the ballads by the 15th-century poet to music.
 The quotation is chosen from a ballad "against France's enemies".
 The movement is dedicated to the memory of Jacques Charlot, a business associate of Debussy's publisher Durand who had been killed in the war.
 It has been called a political comment of unexpected intensity.
 (Note: "Politischer Kommentar von unerwarteter Intensität.")
 The German hymn "Ein feste Burg" by Martin Luther is quoted in the foreground, with a focus on its military aspect, while the French Marseillaise appears almost hidden.

 III.
+Scherzando

 The third movement is marked Scherzando.
 The playful scherzo is in D minor and 2/4 time, quarter = 72.

 Dedicated to Igor Stravinsky, another musician from Russia, the movement is prefaced by a quote from another 15th-century poet, Charles of Orléans: "Yver, vous n'estes qu'un vilain" (Winter, you are nothing but a villain).
 Debussy had earlier set the poem containing the line for choir a cappella, an "outburst against a hostile force".